dekoza/mtgpl/docs/_sources/KHM.rst.txt

 :mtgtip:`Sarulf, Realm Eater<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/c/bcecf9ba-36da-490a-9460-99ff87d99fbd.jpg?1615603269|https://scryfall.com/card/khm/228/sarulf-realm-eater?utm_source=api>`
    Whenever a permanent an opponent controls is put into a graveyard from the battlefield, put a +1/+1 counter on Sarulf, Realm Eater.

    At the beginning of your upkeep, if Sarulf has one or more +1/+1 counters on it, you may remove all of them.
-If you do, exile each other nonland permanent with converted mana cost less than or equal to the number of counters removed this way.
+If you do, exile each other nonland permanent with mana value less than or equal to the number of counters removed this way.

 :mtgtip:`Showdown of the Skalds<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/3/d/3d9d840e-1f13-44e3-a4de-903cfa58a346.jpg?1615603295|https://scryfall.com/card/khm/229/showdown-of-the-skalds?utm_source=api>`